 Matthew 25

 Summary.
 The Lord wants us to understand some aspects of heaven and the final judgment day.
-The Lord portrays heaven for us to let us know how He sees humans fitting in the holy place He has prepared.
-We must keep life on earth in a certain way to feel and understand the heaven that we will enter.
+The Lord portrays heaven for us to let us know how He sees humans fitting into the holy place He has prepared.
+We must keep life on Earth in a certain way to feel and understand the heaven that we will enter.
 Each individual has their own imagination about heaven, but the Lord wants to tell us what He wants humans to be like to fit His heaven, not what humans wish heaven to be like.
 It is for humans to think and compare what the Lord tells us and what the mind thinks, compare them, and see that the Lord is above all.
 It is not the same way of thinking; the Lord looks down to see, but humans need to look up to see.
 The Lord gives us the Bible; read and meditate on the Word to see what the Bible is telling us.
 The chapter presents the parable of the ten virgins, the parable of the talents, and the teaching about the final judgment day.
 1) The parable of the ten virgins teaches us that we do not know the time or the hour of the Lord’s return, but we must always be ready.
-No one knows the time and the hour, only the Father knows.
-No one can impersonate the Father and know the time, even the Lord Jesus Himself does not know.
-The Lord Jesus never portrayed Himself to know all, and in the Bible, the Lord Jesus tells us that only the Father knows.
+No one knows the time and the hour; only the Father knows.
+No one can impersonate the Father and know the time; not even the Lord Jesus Himself does.
+The Lord Jesus never portrayed Himself as knowing all, and in the Bible, He tells us that only the Father knows.
 Trinity, but the Lord Jesus humbles Himself and accepts His role to be under the Father’s authority.
-2) The parable of the talents teaches us that each one of us has knowledge about the Creator in our souls from the beginning, and each one of us is responsible to search and build up our faith and use the gifts the Lord has given us.
-When we have someone come and tell us about the Bible, we need to listen and link what we hear and always compare it to what the Bible tells.
+2) The parable of the talents teaches us that each one of us has knowledge about the Creator in our souls from the beginning, and each one of us is responsible for searching and building up our faith and using the gifts the Lord has given us.
+When someone comes to tell us about the Bible, we need to listen, link what we hear, and always compare it to what the Bible says.
 3) The final judgment day is the Lord’s time, not twenty-four-hour earthly time.
 The Lord Jesus will sit on His glorious throne, and He will separate all souls that call Him Lord into two groups.
 One group that calls Him Lord by name and heart will go for eternal life, and another group that calls Him Lord only by mouth will go for eternal punishment.

 [1] Then the kingdom of the heavens will be likened to ten virgins, who having taken their lamps, went out to meet the bridegroom.